IamMrCupp/mrcupp-project/sitecode/content/page/music.md

 - OBS (twitch / yourtube video feeds)

-You can find my archives on SoundCloud.
-Here are some of my Recent Mixes:
+### Mix Archives:

+- Guest Mixes:
+    {{< soundcloud 1799137908 >}}

+- Tech-Noid Systems Mixes:
     {{< soundcloud 1342914016 >}}

-## VJ Stuff
-I have recently started learning how to program GLSL to get more into abstract geometric visualizations.
-I am using a mix of tools when performing.
-My visuals at the moment have been seem on my wife's live streams for her bi-weekly drum and bass show.

-Current setup:
-- Apple Mac Mini
-- Resolume
+- Segmentation Fault Mixes:
-- Synethesia Live
-- Novation LaunchControl XL
-- Novation Grid Controller
+    {{< soundcloud 1799138304 >}}

 ## Sound Gear
 Our broadcast and production room houses all the DJ and VJ gear.
 On top of that we have a dedicated setup for music production and mastering.
 This can be used for live DJ broadcasts, live podcasts, recording podcasts and mixes, as well as music production, mixing and mastering.

 Monitor Controller
 - PreSonus MonitorStation V2